-Table 2-3 Analyzer Preferences - Database Settings
+Table 2-2 Analyzer Preferences - Database Settings

 Setting Description Select Alias Specifies the database alias that Analyzer uses.
 Add Alias Opens the New Alias dialog box so you can configure a new database alias.
 The new alias requests the same information that is displayed in the Database Settings page.
 Remove Alias Deletes the currently selected database alias.
 However, you must have at least one database alias for Analyzer to run.
 Driver Specifies the driver that Analyzer uses to access the database.
-Analyzer 4.0.1 supports either an internal HSQLDB, or an external MySQL database.

-Setting Description Use SSL Enables SSL connections between Analyzer and an external MySQL database used as the Analyzer database.
+Analyzer supports either an internal HSQLDB, or an external MySQL database.
+Use SSL Enables SSL connections between Analyzer and an external MySQL database used as the Analyzer database.
 To use SSL, the MySQL JDBC library must be version 5.1.6 or higher.
 For example, mysql-connector-java-5.1.6-bin.jar.
 NOTE: MySQL must be configured to use SSL before enabling Use SSL .
 For more information, see "Using SSL for Secure Connections" (http://dev.mysql.com/doc/refman/5.0/en/secure-connections.html) in the MySQL Reference Manual .
 JDBC URL Specifies the JDBC URL where you can access the database.
 When you are using the internal HSQLDB, this field is not configurable.
 Database Specifies the database name.
+Batch Size Specifies the batch size of the records that Analyzer imports from the external database.
+By default, the batch size is set to 1000.
+You can configure batch size in Window > Preferences > Analyzer > Database Settings > Batch Size .
+This setting is only available if the external database is MySQL.

-Store Password Saves the password in a local system.
+Setting Description Store Password Saves the password in a local system.
 If it is a local database (HSQLDB), the password is by default stored locally.
 If it is an external database (MYSQL), user can select/deselect this option.
 Username Specifies a valid username with which Analyzer can access the database.
 Password Specifies the database access password for the specified user.
 JDBC Paths Specifies the path to the database's JDBC libraries.
 You must provide a classpath if you are using an external database with Analyzer.
 Class Name The class name for the driver.
 Test Connection Tests the database connection by using the specified database parameters.
 Restore Defaults Resets the database settings to Analyzer's default (internal database) configuration.